jmarubay/course-dbt/project answers/03-week/README.md

 Create a macro to simplify part of a model(s).
 Think about what would improve the usability or modularity of your code by applying a macro.
 Large case statements, or blocks of SQL that are often repeated make great candidates.
 Document the macro(s) using a .yml file in the macros directory.

+**Answer:** I used a macro from dbt_utils (get_column_values) to aggregate event types per session on the models fct_product_events_agg and int_session_events_macro_agg.
+I also wanted to create a new macro macro_event_types to store this use-case of the dbt_utils package, but I'm not yet sure how to do it and reference it on the models.

 Note: One potential macro in our data set is aggregating event types per session.
 Start here as your first macro and add other macros if you want to go further.

 # Part 3: Hook